anidude09/maskrcnn_demo_on_vid/README.md

   * Preprocessing: ~100 frames/second
   * Detection: ~2-5 frames/second with GPU

-## Limitations

-- Designed for overhead pen videos
-- Assumes consistent lighting conditions
-- May have reduced accuracy in crowded scenes
-- Requires specific video orientation (upside-down input)

 ## Contributing

 Feel free to open issues or submit pull requests.
 For major changes, please open an issue first to discuss what you'd like to change.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- TensorFlow Model Garden for the Mask R-CNN implementation
-- OpenCV team for video processing capabilities
-- Original Mask R-CNN paper authors